PRACTICE DIRECTION 51V – THE VIDEO HEARINGS PILOT SCHEME

 (a) the County Court has entered judgment in respect of a claim for a specified amount of money only, under Part 12 of the CPR;

-1.7 Subject to paragraph 2.1(b), the court may notify the parties or their legal representatives by e-mail.
+1.7 Subject to paragraph 2.1(b), the court may give any necessary notification to the parties or their legal representatives by e-mail.
 If notification is made by e-mail, the court must also decide whether it is appropriate to send notification by post or telephone at the same time.

 Applications to set aside judgments under the pilot